Rias of Galicia IMMA

 Summary

 The Galician Rias in northwest Spain are of exceptional ecological significance for common bottlenose dolphins (Tursiops truncatus).
 The Galician Rias host one resident coastal bottlenose dolphin population, with strong group associations, unusually large aggregations, and seasonal patterns reflecting the population’s dependency on the unique habitats provided by these inlets and coastal embayments.
 The Galician Rias serve as essential areas for reproduction, confirmed by observed newborn dolphins and lactating females.
 At the same time, the Rias offer highly productive feeding grounds year-round, where dolphins display adaptable foraging strategies.
-The bottlenose dolphins in these areas display unique behaviors and low genetic diversity, while also being exposed to significant threats, including bycatch, overfishing, marine pollution, and aquaculture impacts, necessitating urgent conservation efforts.
+The bottlenose dolphins in these areas display unique behaviours and low genetic diversity, while also being exposed to significant threats, including bycatch, overfishing, marine pollution, and aquaculture impacts, necessitating urgent conservation efforts.

 Description of Qualifying Criteria